Karnataka Forest Department

 A living heritage.

-Sakrebailu Elephant Camp, located near Shivamogga along the banks of the River Tunga, is one of Karnataka's most celebrated elephant training centres.
-Established and operated by the Karnataka Forest Department, it currently houses 25 elephants — both wild-captured kumki elephants and camp-born calves.
+Sakrebailu Elephant Camp, located near Shivamogga along the banks of the River Tunga, is one of Karnataka's most celebrated elephant training, rescue and rehabilitation centres.
+Established and operated by the Karnataka Forest Department, it currently houses 22 elephants — both wild-captured kumki elephants and camp-born calves.

 🌊